JahsiasWhite/AudioShape/README.md

 #### EFFECTS TO ADD

-Equalizer (Tone.EQ3): Tone.js provides an EQ3 module that allows you to control the low, mid, and high-frequency bands of an audio signal.
-This can be used to shape the tonal balance of your audio. const eq = new Tone.EQ3(-12, -6, -3).toDestination();

 Filter (Tone.Filter): You can use filters to remove or emphasize certain frequencies in your audio.
 Tone.js offers various filter types, including lowpass, highpass, bandpass, and more. const filter = new Tone.Filter(200, 'lowpass').toDestination();